 Sharing photos with family and friends is also made easy with online photo management software.
 With Dropbox, you can easily share any file or folder even if the recipients don't have an account.

 For example, on a family vacation, chances are everyone's going to be taking pictures on their own devices.
 A collaborative photo management service like Dropbox lets you and your loved ones synchronize photo albums across multiple accounts in shared folders.
-This type of family photo storage can help everyone contribute to and edit an album—from any device.
+Or get on the same page with a Dropbox Family Plan.
+Everyone maintains their own account and has access to a Family Room folder—where they can contribute to and edit an album—from any device.

 Save hard drive storage space